 Yearly goals for student achievement should be based on approximately 1/12 of the growth needed to reach 88, capped at 3 points per year.
-See below for a sample calculation to determine the SPI growth target for a school with an SPI rating of 52.
+For a sample calculation to determine the SPI growth target for a school see the SEED website.